Lender Policy and Code of Conduct | Financial Aid

 Preferred lender list disclosures

 Neither Carroll University nor any employee of the Office of Financial Aid has received, or will ever knowingly accept, any financial incentive from any of our “preferred” lending partners to promote one student loan product over another.
-Our preferred lender list, for both the Federal Stafford loan program and the private/alternative educational loan program, was established after an open request for information process conducted by the Financial Aid Office.
+Our preferred lender list, for both the Federal Direct Loan program and the private/alternative educational loan program, was established after an open request for information process conducted by the Financial Aid Office.
 The goal was to establish which student loan providers offered the most competitive borrower benefits, ultimately reducing the cost to our student borrowers, and to maintain the highest level of customer service to ensure accurate and timely information.
 In every case, student borrowers at Carroll have the ultimate say as to which student loan provider they use to help finance their education.

 Carroll strongly recommends a student complete the Free Application for Federal Student Aid (FAFSA) to determine if they are eligible for more favorable types of Title IV aid before applying for a private education loan.

 Upon request, we will provide the prospective private loan borrower the Application Disclosure Statement for each lender on our private lender list.
-Information for the Federal Stafford Loan pertaining to a disclosure statement is available on our website or upon request.
+Information for the Federal Direct Loan pertaining to a disclosure statement is available on our website or upon request.

 Upon request, we will provide the prospective private loan borrower the 'Private Loan Self- Certification Form' and provide them the information regarding Carroll's Cost of Education and the student's Estimated Financial Assistance.